Numerical Methods

 This is the standard scheme implemented in the SinglePhaseFVM flow solver.
 It only uses cell-centered degrees of freedom and implements a Two-Point Flux Approximation (TPFA) for the computation of the flux.
 The numerical flux is obtained using the following expression for the mass flux between cells and :

-where is the pressure of cell , is the depth of cell , and is the standard TPFA transmissibility coefficient at the interface.
+where is the pressure of cell , is the average fluid density, is the depth of cell , and is the standard TPFA transmissibility coefficient at the interface.
 The fluid density, , and the fluid viscosity, , are upwinded using the sign of the potential difference at the interface.

 Hybrid FVM